 Warning of a scam: The Wake County Public School System wants to make students and families aware of a scam company, College Level Exam, which is targeting high school students.
 The company is reaching out to students to sell a DVD claiming to assist with financial aid and scholarships, as well as college entrance.
 Families are being charged a large sum for services that WCPSS and Enloe provide for free.
 If you are looking for information about financial aid and scholarships, please check out this page.

 A time of transition: The Student Services team is happy to welcome Mrs. Mary Jane Koch to our department as a counselor working with students whose last names begin with Je-Moq.
-(The other counselors and dean are working with these students for pre-registration and registration.)

 Food Pantry is available: The Enloe Food Pantry is available to students and their families.
 Hours of operation are 2 to 3:30 p.m.
 Tuesdays and Fridays, or by appointment.
 All visitors must check in at the Front Office before coming to Student Services.